What is the difference in Twitch vs Twitch Prime vs Twitch Turbo?

 First, Twitch is a website where you can watch live streaming from anything from games to real life to just chatting.
 By default, Twitch has ads that to me are really annoying and pop up all the time and ruin my user experience and make me not even want to watch Twitch anymore.
-However there are some perks like Twitch Prime and Twitch Turbo, we will see the differences between them rigth on this post.
+However there are some perks like Twitch Prime and Twitch Turbo, we will see the differences between them right on this post.

-The next thing is Twitch Prime, what does Twitch Prime give you that’s not included in Twitch
+Next up is Twitch Prime, what does Twitch Prime give you that’s not included in Twitch

 The main thing that’s worthwhile with Twitch Prime is the Twitch channel subscription, this is something you can connect with your Amazon Prime or your Amazon Video account.

 When you connect your Amazon Prime with Twitch, you can unlock Twitch Prime benefits, which is one of the main differences.

 This gives you a Free Channel Subscription, which is really nice, because some partners and affiliates have ads-free viewing turned ON for subscribers, which means if you subscribe to their channel you get additional perks and benefits, a little badge next to your name at whatever each individual channel owner sets up.

 This is the main difference in Twitch Prime that’s useful.
 However, you also get certain games and in game blue gifting emoticons I’ve never used almost any of this other stuff.
 So it really doesn’t matter.